Guiwoo/nuber-eats-backend/README.md

   - Like Django

 - Select Flase on Entity so when i login, get error because password is undefined

   - Have to load from database when i call findone function { select: ['password'] } add this one as well

+- email template ? suck Use the single email tempalte
+  - MailGun or use nestjsEmail